-Sticky Password Review 2023: What Can the Password Manager Do?
+Sticky Password Review: What Can the Password Manager Do?

 What Is Sticky Password?

-Sticky Password ⇱ is a password manager designed by Lamantine Software, and available for Windows, macOS, Android, and iOS.
-Beyond that, the program also supports a number of lesser-known browsers.
+Sticky Password* is a password manager designed by Lamantine Software, and available for Windows, macOS, Android, and iOS.
+Beyond these, the program also supports a number of lesser-known browsers.
 With nearly 20 years of experience, Lamantine Software is a true veteran of the world of password managers.
-In this review, we'll explore whether Sticky Password has put its two decades of activity to good use.
+In this review, we'll explore whether the company's two decades of activity are noticeable in Sticky Password.

 We tested Sticky Password on Windows and Android.